-[Unidentified] A resident asked about the planting of grass and if the plan is to remove all the woods.
-Mr. Ruffolo said that there will be a buffer of woods which would remain, and that where the solar arrays will be located will be restored to grass.
-He said that the maximum height of the solar arrays is 9 to 10 feet high from the ground.
+(1:53:49) [Unidentified] A resident asked about the planting of grass and if the plan is to remove all the woods.
+Mr. Ruffolo said that there will be a buffer of woods which would remain, and that where the solar arrays will be located would be restored to grass.
+The resident asked about the solar arrays.
+Mr. Ruffolo said that the maximum height of the solar arrays is 9 to 10 feet high from the ground.
 Mr. Ruffolo said that the front end of the solar panels would be about three feet off the ground.